-Carrickcraft, Emerald Star and Silverline Cruisers all have wide a range of rental options from 2-10 berths.
-They know the area like the back of their hand and are happy to great tips on things to do, from a leisurely cruise to Banagher to a tour of Athlone and Hodson Bay.
+Carrickcraft, Emerald Star and Silverline Cruisers have a great range of rental options from 2-10 berths.
+The staff are happy to share tips on things to do, from a leisurely cruise to Banagher to a tour of Athlone and Hodson Bay.
 Most of the rental companies along the Shannon allow you to bring your pet along on your cruising adventure.

 Stay every night in a town or village or escape to the wilderness on remote jetties where you can cook and eat on board in the well-equipped onboard kitchen.

 Strap on a life jacket and set off on an adventure aboard your paddleboard.
-Stand-up paddleboarding, an old Hawaiian sport, is a memorable and surprisingly simple way to witness the indigenous beauty of the Shannon.
-Set off from the still waters of Killaloe and float under old bridges and into the wilds of the countryside.
+Stand-up paddleboarding is a memorable and surprisingly simple way to witness the indigenous beauty of the Shannon.
+Pay a visit to UL Sport Adventure Centre to rent a paddleboard and set off from the still waters of Killaloe, floating under old bridges and into the wilds of the countryside as you go.

 The calm waters of Lough Key are dotted with small, lush islands and none are more intriguing than Castle Island.
 The abandoned, striking McDermott’s Castle stands solely on this uninhabited island surrounded by mature trees and stone walls.
-Nearby Lough Key Forest and Activity Park is the place to go for anyone looking to learn more about the legend of Úna Bhán and makes a great base for a couple of days by the water.
+Take in views of the island from the water with Lough Key Boat Tours and gain local knowledge from your guides.
+Or opt for a leisurely cycle and rent an electric bike from Electric Bike Trails in Boyle.
+Pedal with ease along the 8km woodland trail in nearby Lough Key Forest and Activity Park and enjoy stunning views of Castle Island from afar.